TheEliteCoder1/Cosmic-Trials-v0.9.0/README.md

 Features will include:
 - Enemies with bullets
 - High score count
-- Healther Bar and etc.
+- Health Bar and etc.
+- Optomiziations and cleaning code :)
+# Next Release:
+v1.0.4